-Each motor (or DoA) is directly actuated and controlled by means of a LLMC that achieves position control, tendon tension force control7, current (torque) control and monitors motor current absorption (ensuring a long-life operation of the motor).
+Each motor (or DoA) is directly actuated and controlled by means of a LLMC that achieves position control, tendon tension force control7, current (torque) control, hybrid current/position control and monitors motor current absorption (ensuring a long-life operation of the motor).
 Each LLMC reads 1 tendon tension force7, 1 motor current, 1 position (encoder) sensor outputs; resolutions are 10, 10 and 17 bits respectively.
-The tension sensor is not provided for the thumb abduction/adduction DoF7.
+The tension sensor is not provided for the thumb abduction/adduction DoF^7 .

-The Low Level Motion Controllers of EH1 Milano, hence the single DoAs, are accessible through the following set of commands.
-All these commands follow the same packet format.
+The Low Level Motion Controllers of IH2 Azzurra, hence the single DoAs, are accessible through the set of commands described in this chapter.
+All these commands follow the packet format, described in Fig. 15.
 The packet size can be four or more bytes long, depending upon the nature of the command being sent to the hand.
-Each packet consists of an initial "start of packet" byte, followed by the LLMC Motor Address byte (to which the command is issued), followed by a "command" specifier byte, followed by zero or more "command data" bytes, and terminated by the LLMC Motor Address byte.
-Each binary packet is at least 4 bytes in length and is formatted as shown below.
+Each packet consists of an initial "start of packet" byte, followed by the LLMC Motor Address byte (to which the command data" bytes, and followed by the LLMC Motor Address byte.